NOTICE: The building at 335 Randolph Avenue is closed to the public until April 22, 2022.

 When the report is received in the CBCP office, it is processed either the same day it is received or on the next business day.
 You will receive a status update email informing you that the report is being delivered to the board.

-NOTE: Additional time required for prints found to be unclassifiable by the FBI — Up to 3 months
+NOTE: Additional time required for prints found to be unclassifiable by the FBI — 1–2 months

 If the report is returned to the CBCP with notification that your prints were not classifiable, you will be required to submit a second set of fingerprints.
-If the second set is rejected, you will be required to pay an additional CBC fee to the Board and then submit a third set of prints.
-If the third set is rejected, our office will place a background check request with the BCA based only on your name and date of birth.
-It is a requirement under current Minnesota law that three sets of fingerprints be rejected before an alternative method is allowed.
-This part of the process can take up to three or four months as each time the prints are submitted we are required to wait for the results before we transmit another set.
+If the second set is rejected, depending on the reason the prints were not classifiable, you may be required to pay an additional CBC fee to the Board and then submit an additional set or sets of prints.
+Depending on the reason for the rejections, after a second set has been submitted, our office may be able to place a background check request with the BCA based only on your name and date of birth.
+It is a requirement under current Minnesota law that two sets of fingerprints be rejected before an alternative method is allowed.
+This part of the process can take up to one or two months as each time the prints are submitted we are required to wait for the results before we transmit another set.
 Rejections occur in about 3% of all board applicants.